drepo-eth/site/content/drepo/decentralization/decentralization/index.md

 ## Benefits

 The core benefit of a decentralized system run and owned by the community lies in the capability to resist manipulation.
 It strictly follows the rules defined in its protocol and cannot break these or make exceptions if they result in a 'better' outcome.
 Of course, the community as might decide to make corresponding changes, but no sole participant can make these alterations.
 If only a minority adopts the modifications, the non-adopting majority will disregard conflicting decisions.
 The system will continue to work in its previously established form.
 Changes that only benefit a minority will not be adopted.

 Due to its distributed nature, it can continue to work and serve its purpose even if large parts of the system fail.
 This might be caused by technical problems like network failures or attacks on individual nodes.
 There is no single point of failure that can bring the system to a halt.
 However, degraded service or performance might be possible.

+{{< image-svg
+  src="decentralized-resilience.excalidraw.svg"
+  alt="Resilience"
+  caption="Resilience: Even if large parts of a decentralized system become unavailable, the given system can continue to work without major interruptions." >}}

 Consequently, a truly decentralized system cannot be shut down as long as nodes want to continue participating in the network, at least from a technical point of view.
 The effectiveness and efficiency of a system with meager participation might come into question leaving the system effectively for dead.
 This emphasizes that such a network lives and flourishes with participation.